Want the perfect workout program?

 Strength athletes such as powerlifters and Strongman, or even recreational lifters following a Strongman workout plan, should also avoid ice baths to avoid the risk of losing potential strength gains.

-At the same time, these athletes can take advantage of ice bath benefits after an extra intense training block or competition.
+At the same time, these athletes may find it beneficial to take advantage of ice bath benefits after an extra intense training block or competition.

 You do not need to take an ice bath if you're involved in low-intensity exercise as it does not accumulate enough muscle damage to warrant its use.